Nancy Marchand

 Nancy Lou Marchand (June 19, 1928 – June 18, 2000) was an American actress.
+Known for her performances on stage and screen, her accolades include four Primetime Emmy Awards and a Golden Globe Award, as well as nomination for a Tony Award.

-She began her career in theater in 1951.
-She was most famous for portraying Margaret Pynchon on Lou Grant – for which she won 4 Emmy Awards – and Livia Soprano on The Sopranos, for which she won a Golden Globe Award.
+Marchand began her career in theater.
+She was most famous for portraying Margaret Pynchon on Lou Grant – for which she won four Emmy Awards – and Livia Soprano on The Sopranos, for which she won a Golden Globe Award.

 Early life

 Marchand was born in 1928 in Buffalo, New York, the only child of Dr. Raymond Louis Marchand, a dentist, and his wife, Marjorie Freeman, a piano teacher.
 Her great-grandfather Louis Marchand, a stone cutter, emigrated from France.
 She grew up in the adjacent hamlet of Eggertsville, New York.
 She attended Amherst High School, and studied acting at the Studio Theatre School in Buffalo, taking two buses to make the trip.
 She graduated from the Carnegie Institute of Technology in 1949 and studied theater at the Herbert Berghof Studio in New York City.